TommyGymer/Flight-Sim/Analysis.md

 - OpenGL based rendering with C++/C#
 - Using pre-baked physics to remove the need for real time [[CFD]]
 - GLFW input (or XInput for extra compatibility) API
 - Models stored and loaded from a custom file format

+---
+#### Update to implementation
+---
+- OpenGL based rendering in C/C++ using RayLib as an API
+- Using pre-baked physics to remove the need for real time [[CFD]]
+- RayLib contains libraries to act as interfaces for XInput
+- Models stored and loaded from a custom file format

 #### Limitations of implementation